u1i/apigeek.net/README.md

 ### ISS Tracker

-Tracking the International Space station over the course of one day and visualizing the flight path on a Google Earth like globe.
+Tracking the International Space station over the course of one day and visualizing the flight path on a Google Earth like globe

 #### [ISS Map](http://iss.sotong.io/)
 #### [Code on Github](https://github.com/u1i/iss-tracker)